XML RSS

 It should be apparent where all of this is heading: “no returns” and “no advance against royalties” is a vote of little or no confidence in the hard copy book industry, which, thanks to the Amazon Kindle and Sony Reader, is rapidly going digital.

-In the future, look for brick & mortar bookstores featuring mainly children’s books and start saving your shekels for an Amazon Kindle.
+In the future, look for brick & mortar bookstores featuring mainly children’s books - and don't forget to put an Amazon Kindle on your wish list.

 Dandelion Ebooks | Non Fiction Books | Our Logo | Fiction Books